Once you have been given an account, and have the credentials (username & password) from My SCW, you can login….

 To access Supercomputing Wales (SCW) systems via the command line, you must use a terminal emulator, which connects your local keyboard and screen to the remote system.
 This uses a protocol called “Secure Shell”, or “SSH”; this is available as standard with a Linux workstation or Mac, but requires a program to be downloaded and installed with Microsoft Windows.

-The SCW infrastructure consists of two compute clusters, one based in Cardiff and the other based in Swansea.
 Each of these clusters has its own ‘Login Nodes’, which enable you to execute and manage jobs on that particular cluster.
-Please see details linked from the
+Please see details linked from the front page of the User Portal for hardware information.

 Logging in to the Cardiff System (Hawk)